 The loco moco is quite the unique dish, and super popular in Hawaii.
 There are many variations, but basically it consists of rice, topped with a hamburger patty, fried egg, and brown gravy.

 What I love about it is that it perfectly represents Hawaii’s status as a melting pot between Asian and Western culture.
 Want a rice bowl but also a delicious hamburger?
 No problem, let’s just put it all together!
 Bon appetite. 😉

 Poi is a grayish-purple pudding-like substance that is uniquely Hawaiian.
 It’s made from the root of the taro plant, which is similar to a potato.
 Poi is made by cooking, mashing, and fermenting the taro plant into a thick paste.
 Although the taro plant grows all over the world, only Hawaiians make poi.

 And of all the Hawaiian islands, Kauai has the largest taro-producing farm.
 Poi typically tastes slightly sweet, but if left to ferment for more than a day, can have a sour taste.
 Locals eat poi on its own as a side dish, and actually brag about how sour they like their poi.

 If you go to Kauai, you have to try a puka dog!
 Puka dogs are also known as the “Hawaiian hot dog”.
 They are made with a toasted Hawaiian sweet bread, and a Polish sausage.
 But the real kicker is in the toppings!
 The garlic lemon secret sauce is a must, and comes in a range of spiciness.
 Then you can choose a fruit topping; either mango, pineapple, papaya, coconut, banana, or star fruit!

-If you’re not a huge fan of sausages, they also have the option for a veggie dog in substitute to the Polish sausage, which I chose and quite enjoyed!
+If you’re not a fan of sausage, they also have a veggie dog option.
+This is what I chose and it was delicious!